Yousuf28/quarto_website/README.md

 mkdir posts/my-new-post

 # 2. Create and edit the post file
-# Edit posts/my-new-post/index.qmd with your content
+# Edit posts/my-new-post/index.qmd with the content

 # 3. Preview while editing (optional but recommended)
 quarto preview